 The following criteria can be used to prioritize captioning efforts and use of grant funds:

-Typically, these grants are reserved for recordings that will be reused by another course or section, or in a future semester.
+All Panopto creators have the ability to add, edit, and download captions in Panopto.
+Typically, grants are reserved for professional captioning of recordings that will be reused by another course or section, or in a future semester.
 Grants are also more likely to be rewarded is the course has a large number of students.

 Live captioning grants are available for UA-hosted campus wide or public-facing events where ODS or HR captioning services or accommodations are not applicable.